Why Boundaries Matter and How to Set Them

 No is a complete sentence – Anne Lamont

-Probably one of the most important reasons behind conflicts, fatigue at work or at home, dysfunctional relationships and even stress-related disease is lack of clear boundaries.
-So many emotions (guilt, anger, fear, sadness, discouragement) are tied to our feelings of somehow feeling betrayed, abused, controlled, overworked and misunderstood.
+Probably one of the most important reasons behind conflicts, fatigue at work or at home, dysfunctional relationships and even stress-related disease is lack of clear boundaries So many emotions (guilt, anger, fear, sadness, discouragement) are tied to our feelings of somehow feeling betrayed, abused, controlled, overworked and misunderstood.
 Lack of clear boundaries can cause dysfunction in the relationships at home and conflict or absenteeism in the workplace.
 Friendships are also destroyed and lost because limits were not established and communicated.

-This blog post is based off a book that I am currently reading called: Boundaries: When to Say Yes When to Say No To Take Control of Your Life, by authors; Dr. Henry Cloud and Dr. John Townsend.
+This blog post is based on a book that I am currently reading called: Boundaries: When to Say Yes When to Say No To Take Control of Your Life, by authors; Dr. Henry Cloud and Dr. John Townsend.

 You get what you tolerate – Henry Cloud

-So What Is a Boundary?
+What Is a Boundary?

 The authors compare a boundary to having a property line around your house property.
 What is on your property is yours and what is not on it is not yours.
 You are legally responsible for what happens on your property.
 A boundary can be in the form of a fence, a wall or any other physical boundary.
 In the same way, we can establish boundaries around us to protect our number one asset: us.

 In human relationships, the boundary is defined as “what is Me” and “what is not Me”.
 I am only responsible for what is Me and not for what is not Me.
-Furthermore, the authors write, we are responsible to (as opposed to for) others and their actions but are responsible for ourselves (our actions, choices etc.).
+Furthermore, the authors write, we are responsible to (as opposed to for) others and their actions but are responsible for ourselves (our actions, choices, etc.).
 It is important to make this distinction because this is where the lines get blurred.
 We are responsible for “carrying our load”, but we also have a responsibility towards others in order to help them with any burdens or things that they cannot do alone or that they may need help with.

 In a practical application, this would mean that at work, for example, everyone should have a role ( a job to do) to play in achieving the company’s objectives.
 One person can not do it alone.
 It requires teamwork.
 In a family situation, it might mean being there to support family members, but not doing for them what they should be doing for themselves.